ucesys/sparkscope/README.md

 It is implemented as SparkListener which means that it runs inside driver and listens for spark events.
 SparkScope utilizes csv metrics produced by custom SparkScopeCsvSink and supports multiple storage types.

+SparkScope produces reports in the following formats
+- html
+- json

-SparkScope html report contains the following features:
+SparkScope reports contains the following features:
-- Charts:
+- Charts for driver and executors:
   - heap & non-heap usage charts
   - cpu utilization charts
+  - number of tasks vs CPU capacity
+  - number of executors
-  - charts for driver, executors and aggregated charts for whole application
+- Stats for driver and executors:
-- Stats:
-  - heap & non-heap usage stats
+  - heap & non-heap utilization
-  - cpu utilization and memory utlization stats
+  - CPU utilization
-  - stats for driver, executors and aggregated stats for whole application
-  - CPU and Heap Memory Waste stats
+  - Resouce allocation and waste
 - Warnings:
   - Low CPU utilization warning
   - Low Memory utilization warning